gxusthjw/TextileSystem/docs/ReadMe.txt

 # This file is used for describing the purposes of folder in which is located

-Purpose: The main sources code.
+Purpose: The documents for others.

-Create date:2019-01-06
+Create date:2019-01-06.